 I graduated in 2019 with honors, I am now living in Los Angeles!
 For the past 6 months I have been working along side the amazing Rufus Wainwright.

 I hope to come back to Austin soon and see a concert!
-CYC was the biggest reason I became a musician & I will forever look back on it fondly.
+The Youth Choir was the biggest reason I became a musician & I will forever look back on it fondly.